© Moray Firth Gansey Project July 2020

 The Project funding came to and end in October 2012, but some aspects of the work are on-

 Our booklet “Fishing for Ganseys” gives an outline of the project’s research findings, with lots of stories, photos and charts of the stitch variations we came across in the Moray Firth area, plus a gansey pattern and links to other research.
+Click here to place an order for a booklet; price £4 plus postage.

 There are five chapters: